causalClaims/causalClaims/index.md

 ### Subtask 1: Causal claim identification:

+For the provided snippet of text, the first subtask aims to identify the span of text that is either a claim, experince or an expereince_based_claim.
+In experince, the post communicated something an individual's experience but is not making a claim yet.
+Whereas in experince_based_claim, the post makes a claim based on an individual's experince.
+And in Claim category, the post makes  a general claims.

+>Following is an example for each cateogry:

+> - Experince: " I am left with headache after taking drug-B."
+> - Experince_based_claim: " I am left with headache after taking drug-B and I recently read few posts mentioning the same."
+> - Claim: " I have seen a lot of litereture saying Drug-A doen't work for Condition-B anymore."

-For the provided snippet of text, the first subtask aims to identify the span of text that is claim, question, or experience.
-It is sequence tagging task, i.e., a span of text can be someone's experience as well as a claim.
-Participants can work on it at sentence level try to classify sentences in one of the given classes but many times claim (or other class) is just a part of the sentence.
+Participants can work on it at sentence level and try to classify sentences in one of the given classes but many times claim (or other class) is just a part of the sentence.
+But this maybe only a baseline as in many examples only a part of sentence is annotated as one of these category.

 ![Subtask-1](subtask-1.png)